Code-Institute-Submissions/Milestone-1-PulseGym/README.md

 *   [FireShot](https://getfireshot.com/) was used to create the screenshots for the README
 *   [Techsini](https://techsini.com/multi-mockup/) was used to style the multi screen mockup
 *   [Coolors](https://coolors.co/) was used to create the color palette screenshot
+*   [User-Agent Switcher](https://chrome.google.com/webstore/detail/user-agent-switcher-for-c/djflhoibgkdhkhhcedjiklpkjnoahfmg) was used for testing fuctionality on different browers

 ---